 The zero-based approach, when fully invested in and implemented correctly, is a great change agent.
 It can help your business move into the digital age.
 Additionally, the methodology fits well with an agile structure.

-If you'd like to learn more about how to successfully manage a digital transformation within your company, contact the team at FinXL today.
+If you'd like to learn more about how to successfully manage a digital transformation within your company, contact the team at XLdigital today.
 We can help you achieve your technological north star.